LinkfandosVF/leviathan-framework/README.md

-# Leviathan Framework
+# Leviathan Framework - DEFINITLY SUSPENDED
-A functional mod example and framework for Cryptid Crush.
-(Coming soon)
+Let's dance, like it was the first time

 Welcome human!